Leadership Formation

 The COO needed the Executive Pastor to be a clear communicator of pastoral priorities, someone who could translate the Senior Pastor's vision into operational direction without ambiguity.

 The quarterly alignment meetings I facilitate with these teams are designed to surface the places where that communication has broken down, where ownership has been unclear, where decisions have stalled, or where the Senior Pastor has been pulled back into operational decisions they should have been able to delegate.
 The goal is not just a functional partnership.
 It is a partnership that allows the Senior Pastor to remain closest to the things that only they can do.
+This dynamic is also directly relevant to how a search committee should be structured when the time comes to bring in a new executive leader.

 Chris Folwell